manoa-tunes/manoa-tunes.github.io/index.md

 ## Milestones:

 ### Milestone-1
 In our first milestone, we came up the mock-up pages and functions needed for our website.
 We began to researching what interests and goals that one might have to create a useful platform for everyone.
-Also, deployed our website on DigitalOcean.
+Also, deployed our website with DigitalOcean.
 Here is our [Milestone-1](https://github.com/manoa-tunes/manoa-tunes/projects/1).
 ### Milestone-2

 Our [Milestone-2](https://github.com/manoa-tunes/manoa-tunes/projects/2).